 Proposals should have a limited watershed size to provide a workable focus area.
 Most accepted proposals cover a reasonable geographic scope of one to four 12-digit Hydrologic Unit Codes (HUCs).
 This solicitation invites proposals for the implementation of a watershed plan for a waterbody that is included on the most recent 303(d) list or has an approved TMDL.
-TMDL and 303(d) information, including the most recent Integrated Report, can be found here.
+TMDL and 303(d) information, including the most recent Integrated Report, can be found on the SCDHEC SC 303(d) List of Impaired Waters & TMDLs webpage.
 In addition, SCDHEC staff may consider projects with a protection focus for high quality or threatened waters in the absence of a known impairment.

-Contact the appropriate Watershed Manager for assistance in determining the specific water quality monitoring sites, impairments, and TMDL status for selected watersheds (contact information is located in Section 1.15).
+Contact the appropriate Watershed Coordinator for assistance in determining the specific water quality monitoring sites, impairments, and TMDL status for selected watersheds.
 This information can also be found using the SC Watershed Atlas and SCDHEC's list of Sites Covered Under an Approved TMDL and Corresponding WQ Attainment Status.